 Whether you like to garden, cook, or make DIY body products, rosemary is a must-have for your garden!
 Learn about the countless ways rosemary plants provide benefits in the garden, the kitchen, and for your health.

-Rosemary (Salvia rosmarinus) is a flowering, woody-stemmed shrubby herb that has gray-green needle-like leaves and a beloved woodsy fragrance.
+Rosemary (scientific name Salvia rosmarinus, or often rosmarinus officinalis, or rosemarinus officinalis) is a flowering, woody-stemmed shrubby perennial herb that has gray-green needle-like leaves and a beloved woodsy fragrance.
 Part of the mint family and native to the Mediterranean region, it’s been used for its many benefits for centuries.

 Rosemary plants also grow well as indoor herbs!
 I highly recommend trying to grow rosemary in a sunny kitchen window, so you have an endless supply of fresh herbs within arm’s reach for all your culinary needs.